 For me, it begins and ends with the shadow.
 All the brilliant and displaced aspects of our nature.
 For a long time, I had no idea what that word meant.
 Like many others, I associated the shadow with the dark.
 I latched onto ideas of violence, suffering, death and in a very narrow way, I associated the shadow with biblical notions of archetypal evil.
 The restrictive notions of Abrahamic religiosity forced me into a world of high contrast where everything I experienced was cast in black and white, but the world is a much more complicated place.

-The world of man exists in a duality.
-On the surface the notion of right and wrong, good and evil is clear cut.
+The world of man exists in a spectrum.
+On the surface, the notion of right and wrong, good and evil is clear cut.
 Those who wish to exist in this world must live by the common laws that govern it.
-Beneath the surface a swirling ether was ever present.
+Beneath the surface, a swirling ether was ever-present.
 The waters were murky with all the things that didn’t fit neatly into the box and the people who live here wielded a dazzling power of self that defied conventional definition.

 They were beings of the dark water, creatures of the deep.
 Compared to those who chose to stand firmly on land, they were something completely ephemeral.
 There was no place for boxes in their world.
 The ocean was an ever-changing tapestry of brilliant illumination and untouched black.
 The shadow of mankind lives here.

 You see, throughout the years that we’ve populated the earth, we have been redefining, repressing, and outright rejecting the things we feared could not survive on land.
 We would walk to the very edge of our being and cast these treasures into the ocean with eyes full of tears.
 We would hide away all of our stunning potential, divine nature, and all of our fears as well.
 When we had bled enough of ourselves into the sea, we would return to land hollow and false to play the game of labels and boxes.